When it rains, and you want to be the person who brought an umbrella…

 “Rainy day fund”, “emergency fund”, “money under the mattress” – call it what you will, but most of us will need a stash of cash at some stage in the future – for when ‘life’ happens.

 The rationale for having this pool of cash is not complex.
 There will be times in your life when tough things happen.
 Things break, people get sick and income dries up.
 If you don’t have adequate insurance to protect yourself, you might find yourself in a predicament.
 That’s all an emergency fund is really; insuring yourself against the financial effects of unforeseen events.
-Think of it as self-insurance.
+Think of it as self-insurance, and hence the need to build an emergency fund.

 As with all insurance, it’s about considering the risks and taking the appropriate action.
 The risk is that given your existing income streams and cash resources, an expense occurs for which you’re unable to provide.
 These are not the expenses you so diligently tracked.
 These are the kind of things that could one day happen, but for which you don’t and can’t factor into your financial plan.